trpc/trpc/www/docs/server/procedures.md

 ## Multiple input parsers

-You're able to chain multiple parsers in order to make reusable procedures for different parts of your application.
+You're able to chain multiple parsers in order to make reusable publicProcedures for different parts of your application.

 ```ts twoslash title='server.ts'